hamed-ab4/CSA_TOPDB/README.md

 ## Code Dependencies and References

-The codes in this repository were developed based on a network, whose original implementation is available [here](https://github.com/daizuozhuo/batch-dropblock-network).
+The codes in this repository were developed based on a network, whose original implementation is accessible at the following link: [https://github.com/daizuozhuo/batch-dropblock-network](https://github.com/daizuozhuo/batch-dropblock-network).